System Design Space

 Public C# announcement

-Microsoft introduces C# as a modern language for platform development and long-term .NET evolution.
+Microsoft introduces C# as a language for the long-lived .NET platform, where compatibility, tooling, and careful evolution matter.

 2002